 Even more eco-friendly than any ol’ real Christmas tree, is an organic Christmas tree.

-Another option is to rent a real Christmas tree.
+Another option is to rent a real Christmas tree (locations in Barnes or Dulwich).
 Essentially, this service allows you to buy a potted sustainable Christmas tree and then send it back to be re-planted after the festive period.
 You can start a new family tradition and request the same one year after year.
 You can even name your tree, if you’re so inclined.

-Not only is this a great no-fuss option, where you avoid the guilt of failing to keep your tree alive, it’s a brilliant way to cut down on your Christmas waste.
+Not only is this a great no-fuss option, where you avoid the guilt of failing to keep your tree alive, but it’s also a brilliant way to cut down on your Christmas waste.

 If you’re buying an artificial tree, the general advice is that you need to use it for at least 11 years to offset the oil the plastic is made from, according to the Carbon Trust.